Learning disentangled representation for classical models: Application to the Ising model

 where $P_x$ and $P_y$ are the probability distribution of random variables $X$ and $Y$, respectively.
 A closed form of MMD is usually intractable, so we approximate MMD in the scaling function space $\mathcal{F}=\{f:\mathbb{R}^N \rightarrow \mathbb{R}^N |f(x)=cx,\ 0\leq c \leq 1 \}$.
 The square of MMD then gives

-which is simply the square of the Euclidean norm of the difference of the first moment, namely the magnetization in Ising data.
-Obviously, the equality of distance between $P_+$, $P_-$, and $P_{\text{PM}}$ appears in both input and latent space and the isometry property is protected up to a scaling factor.
+which is simply the square of the Euclidean norm of the difference of the first moment.
+For the input Ising data, the MMD is nothing but the magnetization.
+For the data in the latent space, it can be calculated straightforwardly from the distribution in Fig.~\ref{fig:representation}(c).
+We see clearly the equality of distance between $P_+$, $P_-$, and $P_{\text{PM}}$ in both input and latent space, and the isometry property is protected up to a scaling factor.
 The isometry property of probability plays a crucial role in reflecting the broken symmetry of the Ising model and is not included a priori in the theoretical framework of information bottleneck principle.
 A careful study of this property may lead to novel understanding of representation learning.